Last updated 5 February 2021

 Published works in international translation magazines & journals

-Apart from articles on our blog (and on other translation blogs as well), I have also contributed to industry publications:
+Apart from articles on our blog (and on other translation blogs as well), she has also contributed to industry publications:

 MDÜ Magazine 5/2015 (Volume 61), published by Bundesverband der Dolmetscher und Übersetzer e.V.
 (BDÜ) / Federal Association of Interpreters and Translators – Germany (in German)